slack-samples/deno-triage-bot/README.md

 - **Triage by lookback days**: Post a private triage report in the current channel with the specified lookback days for triage requests.
-To get this workflow to work, you need to create `public_report_webhook_trigger` and add the webhook url to the `webhook` datastore.
+To get this workflow to work, you need to create `public_report_webhook_trigger` and add the webhook url to the `url` datastore.

 1. create the `public_report_webhook_trigger` trigger